-The eSchool 360 program represents a promising approach to improving educational outcomes in rural Zambia by incorporating three potentially high-impact components that could create important synergies.
+Impact Network’s eSchool 360 program represents a promising approach to improving educational outcomes in rural Zambia by incorporating three potentially high-impact components that could create important synergies.
 Each component could, on its own, have positive impacts on student outcomes by engaging the three main actors in the education system: students, teachers, and parents, respectively.
 However, combining these elements into a single program may be particularly impactful by working to align all three actors towards improving the educational outcomes of the students.
 Earlier research has suggested that these complementarities may be substantial with higher impacts from educational technology programs that include a strong focus on pedagogical practices.

-To determine the impact of the program, we will use a cluster-randomized controlled trial in which 64 eligible schools were randomly assigned to either receive Impact Network’s eSchool 360 program (“treatment schools”) or not receive the program (“control schools”).
-The evaluation design starts with quantitative baseline data collection and then follows with quantitative and qualitative data collection to inform the scale-up of the program 1 year and 3 years after the start of the baseline, by measuring aggregate scores on the early grade reading assessment (EGRA), early grade math assessment (EGMA), and Zambian achievement tests, and the secondary outcomes are the EGRA, EGMA, and Zambian achievement test subtasks as well as measures of oral reading fluency.
+The evaluation uses a cluster-randomized controlled trial in which 63 eligible schools were randomly assigned to either receive Impact Network’s eSchool 360 program (“treatment schools”) or not receive the program (“control schools”).
+The evaluation design began with quantitative baseline data collection and then follows with quantitative and qualitative data collection to inform the scale-up of the program one year and three years after the start of the baseline, by measuring aggregate scores on the early grade reading assessment (EGRA), early grade math assessment (EGMA), and Zambian achievement tests, and the secondary outcomes are the EGRA, EGMA, and Zambian achievement test subtasks as well as measures of oral reading fluency.

 In addition to the EGRA, EGMA, Zambian achievement test, and oral reading fluency measures, we will also estimate the program impacts on school attendance and enrollment, parents’ perceptions of school and education quality, student-level aspirations, and parent-level aspirations.
 Using these outcome measures will enable us to determine impacts along the causal chain of the theory of change and let us examine the mechanisms underlying the program impacts.